haskellfoundation/haskell.foundation/resources/content/pages/affiliates/affiliates-en.md

     something by _all of us_.
 Please [contact](/en/contact/) us if you are interested in joining us in our quest to make Haskell better for everyone.

-    #### The Hackage Trustees

-    Placeholder text until the Hackage Trustees provide an official statement.

-    #### Volunteers

-    This is a placeholder for space we will use to include key volunteers who are not on the board or with one of the affiliated committees.
 ---